 ●Concomitant trauma, stroke, or myocardial infarction.

 ●Undetected primary cardiac arrhythmia (may be a more common cause of drowning than generally appreciated) .
 As an example, cold water immersion and exercise can cause fatal arrhythmias in patients with the congenital long QT syndrome type 1.
 Similarly, mutations in the cardiac ryanodine receptor (RyR)-2 gene, which is associated with familial polymorphic VT in the absence of structural heart disease or QT prolongation, have been identified in some individuals with unexplained drowning .
-(See "Clinical features of congenital long QT syndrome", section on 'Triggers of arrhythmia' and "Catecholaminergic polymorphic ventricular tachycardia and other polymorphic ventricular tachycardias with a normal QT interval", section on 'Catecholaminergic polymorphic VT'.)
+(See "Congenital long QT syndrome: Epidemiology and clinical manifestations", section on 'Triggers of arrhythmia' and "Catecholaminergic polymorphic ventricular tachycardia and other polymorphic ventricular tachycardias with a normal QT interval", section on 'Catecholaminergic polymorphic VT'.)

 ●Hyperventilation prior to a shallow dive.
 Swimmers commonly hyperventilate in order to prolong the duration of underwater swimming, and by so doing they reduce the arterial partial pressure of carbon dioxide (PaCO2) while the content of oxygen (CaO2) does not increase appreciably.
 As the individual swims, oxygen is consumed and the partial pressure of oxygen (PaO2) falls to 30 to 40 mmHg before the PaCO2 rises sufficiently to trigger the urge to breathe.
 This can lead to cerebral hypoxia, seizures, and loss of consciousness, which can result in drowning.
 (See "Control of ventilation".)